layeh/kjv/README.md

-      -A num  show num verses of context after matching verses -B num  show num verses of context before matching verses -C      show matching verses in context of the chapter -E      no highlighting of chapters or verse numbers (default when output is not a TTY)
+      -A num  show num verses of context after matching verses -B num  show num verses of context before matching verses -C      show matching verses in context of the chapter -e      highlighting of chapters and verse numbers (default when output is a TTY)
       -l      list books
       -h      show help